 I am a researcher in the areas of social computing and human-computer interaction, and a co-founder and CEO at Amuse Labs.
-I am also a Visiting Professor in Computer Science at Ashoka University.
+I am also a Visiting Professor of Computer Science at Ashoka University.
 Formerly, I was the Associate Director of the Mobisocial Lab in Stanford Computer Science.
 I also got my PhD and MS from the same department.

-My research interests are focused on novel applications for the digital life-logs that millions of consumers are collecting.
+My research interests are focused on novel applications for the digital life-logs that billions of consumers are collecting.
 Some of these applications are demonstrated in a system called Muse which helps people look back and reflect on the years or decades past, using their email archives.
 A derivative of Muse called ePADD is being developed by Stanford and Harvard Libraries to provide access to the email archives of eminent individuals that are hosted in libraries.

 I have also worked on novel "experience-infused" applications that provide new experiences for users using the power of automatic recall from their archives.
 The personalized Experience-infused Browser is one example; the Slant custom search engine is another.